DaltonSW/Termina/README.md

-# Termina (pending)
+# Termina (name pending)

-Termina (pending) is a programming language, but it was made by me instead of someone else.
-It is, first and foremost, a learning opportunity, and something that I would love to be able to say that I accomplished (whatever I define that to mean).
+Termina (pending) is a programming language, but it was designed and made by me, instead of someone else.

+## Disclaimer

+- This doesn't exist in any implementation presently.
+I plan to start working on a compiler Soon:tm:
+- I have no idea how feasible implementing any of these things are going to be for me.
+The end result could be drastically different, but this is what I kinda think I'd like a language to look like
+- Everything here is subject to change any amount at any time right now
+- No assurance that ideas are consistently expressed throughout this doc.
+It's very free form thought.
+I might miss something in an example, or contradict a previous statement in a later block.
+I might say the same thing in 4 different places.

 ## Why?

-Cuz I wanna.
-It sounds neat and fun.
+Cuz it sounds really fun!
+I like learning things, and this seems like a really fun thing to learn.
+I've been using coding languages regularly for almost 10 years at this point, and I would like to have a better grasp on what is actually happening.
+I know the buzzwords like "garbage collector" and "bytecode" and "segmentation fault", but... what's actually happening?
+I dunno, but I sure would like to!

+Also, I really like making cool shit, and being able to say "I made a programming language" sounds like some really cool shit.

 ## Design Goals